Texas' abortion law is back in court

 In response, Texas lawyer Will Thompson replied, "I'm sorry to see that the federal government's pattern of hyperbole and inflammatory rhetoric has continued."
 Thompson described the new law and its design as "normal and lawful."

 The new Texas law, which took effect Sept.
-1, contains no exceptions for cases of rape, sexual abuse and incest.
+1, contains no exceptions for cases of rape, sexual abuse or incest.

 In its lawsuit, the Justice Department said the bill's enforcement scheme is an unconstitutional attempt to sidestep judicial review and prevent women and providers from challenging the law in federal court.

-Attorney General Merrick Garland warned when he announced the lawsuit that the Texas bill and its enforcement mechanism, if allowed to stand, could provide a model for other states to pass a similar law to restrict abortion or other constitutionally protect rights.
+Attorney General Merrick Garland warned when he announced the lawsuit that the Texas bill and its enforcement mechanism, if allowed to stand, could provide a model for other states to pass similar laws to restrict abortion or other constitutionally protected rights.

 Texas has asked the judge to be specific if he decides to block the law